SlavaSkill/Hangman_new_05.12.2021/readme.md

 # Hangman

-Hangman is a game written in Python.
+Hangman is a word guessing game written in Python.
 For ENG version random word API is used.
 Used libraries?

 ## Initating